HuangZhe885/Boundary-Aware-SA/README.md

-# Boundary-Aware Set Abstraction for 3D Object Detection
+# An object detection algorithm combining semantic and geometric information of the 3D point cloud